Jason Nedecky joined the Art Song Foundation of Canada in 2019.

 In addition to performance, Jason Nedecky is increasingly sought after for his expertise in lyric diction.
 He coaches both voice students and professional singers in the pronunciation of English, German, Italian, and French texts.
 He has acted as a language coach at the Canadian Opera Company, the Luminato Festival, Société-Radio-Canada (for the overall winning entry of the 2012 International French Radio Competition), the Toronto Children’s Chorus, Opera NUOVA (Edmonton), and the Mountain View Summer Festival (Calgary).
 He is English diction specialist for The Diction Police website, offering advice for singers on pronunciation and accent shift in interviews and online phonetic readings.

 Jason Nedecky teaches diction courses at the University of Toronto Faculty of Music, and is language coach for its Opera Division.
 At the Glenn Gould School of the Royal Conservatory of Music, Toronto, he teaches French diction and repertoire courses.
-Nedecky is the author of French Diction for Singers: A Handbook of Pronunciation for French Opera and Mélodie — a comprehensive guide for English students of French lyric diction.
+Nedecky is the author of French Lyric Diction: A Singer’s Guide (Oxford University Press).

 Nedecky studied at the University of Manitoba, and the University of Toronto.
 He subsequently trained at the Franz-Schubert-Institut (Baden bei Wien, Austria), the Britten-Pears Young Artist Programme (Aldeburgh, England), L’Académie Musicale de Villecroze (Provence, France), the Canadian Vocal Arts Insitute (Montreal), the National Arts Centre Summer Music Institute Young Artists Program (Ottawa), and the Banff Centre.